DanielSiebert-dev/DanielSiebert-dev/README.md

 ---

-# Daniel Siebert – Cloud & FinOps Engineer
+# Cloud & FinOps Engineer

 🔍 I bring a unique combination of financial insight and cloud engineering.
 With 12+ years in finance, controlling & SAP and hands-on expertise in AWS, Terraform, Docker, and CI/CD, I deliver cost-effective, scalable, and secure cloud solutions that bridge financial acumen with technical innovation.